Building an intuition

 #![allow(dead_code)] fn main() {} fn lifetime_lengthener<'a>(s: &'a str) -> &'static str { s }

-This is obviously bogus, right?
+This is clearly bogus, right?
 You can't just turn an arbitrary borrowed string and make it last the duration of the entire process.
 Similarly:

 But what about this? fn is a pointer to a function that takes an arbitrary borrowed string.